 - Dental Crown – For a single dental crown, the patient will receive one implant.
-The doctor will use a strong but safe dental adhesive to permanently bond the crown to the implant.
+The doctors will use a strong but safe dental adhesive to permanently bond the crown to the implant.

-- Dental Bridge – The doctor permanently attaches implant-supported bridges to one or more dental implants.
+- Dental Bridge – The doctors permanently attach implant-supported bridges to one or more dental implants.
 This provides a secure restoration, while eliminating the need to remove structure from healthy teeth.

 - Partial or Complete Dentures – The most common type of implant-supported dentures, these removable dentures snap on and off of your dental implants with ease, allowing for easy cleaning of the dentures and the patient’s mouth.